Government of the 2nd Dáil: 4th ministry

-1st Provisional Government
+1st provisional government

-The 1st Provisional Government was the Provisional Government that held office from 16 January – 30 August 1922.
-The Provisional Government was established under the terms of the Anglo-Irish Treaty as an interim administration that would govern Ireland (not including Northern Ireland) until the establishment of the Irish Free State in December.
+The 1st provisional government was the provisional government that held office from 16 January – 30 August 1922.
+The provisional government was established under the terms of the Anglo-Irish Treaty as an interim administration that would govern Ireland (not including Northern Ireland) until the establishment of the Irish Free State in December.
 Its members were nominated at a meeting of "the members elected to sit in the House of Commons of Southern Ireland" (pro-Treaty Sinn Féin and four unionist members), on 14 January, and they took up office two days later.
 The British government formally transferred power to the cabinet on 1 April.
 Headed by Michael Collins as Chairman, its membership consisted solely of members of the pro-Treaty wing of Sinn Féin.

-At the time the Provisional Government was established there was a pre-existing executive administration in the form of the 4th Ministry of the Irish Republic, but that cabinet was not recognised by the British government.
-The 4th Ministry had come to office on 10 January, just six days before the Provisional Government, and continued in office after the latter's establishment.
+At the time the provisional government was established there was a pre-existing executive administration in the form of the 4th ministry of the Irish Republic, but that cabinet was not recognised by the British government.
+The 4th ministry had come to office on 10 January, just six days before the provisional government, and continued in office after the latter's establishment.
 There were thus two parallel administrations, with an overlapping membership.

 After the Civil War began on 29 June four members of the cabinet were seconded for military service and substitutes were appointed to temporarily take their places as acting ministers.
 Two new members, Michael Hayes and Ernest Blythe, began serving as acting ministers on 17 July and were added to the cabinet as permanent members on 27 July.
 Collins was killed in action on 22 August and so the cabinet met and elected Cosgrave as chairman on 25 August.
-Five days later the entire cabinet was reconstituted as the 2nd Provisional Government.
-The Third Dáil met on 9 September and appointed the 5th Ministry, with its membership identical to that of the newly constituted Provisional Government.
-This cabinet, with its dual identities, continued as the sole Government, and was superseded on 6 December 1922 by the formation of the 1st Executive Council of the Irish Free State.
+Five days later the entire cabinet was reconstituted as the 2nd provisional government.
+The Third Dáil met on 9 September and appointed the 5th ministry, with its membership identical to that of the newly constituted provisional government.
+This cabinet, with its dual identities, continued as the sole government, and was superseded on 6 December 1922 by the formation of the 1st Executive Council of the Irish Free State.